 Running volleyball try-outs is obviously about assessing players.
 Oftentimes, however, it’s also a question of managing a large number of players.
 If you don’t have to manage a lot of players, you can run virtually a regular training session.
 You just have to incorporate activities covering the key things you want to look at for rating players.
 As such, I’ll focus here on doing assessments as efficiently as possible.
 I’ll do that by providing volleyball try-out drill ideas that could be used to look at all the major skills.

 As I discussed in Are your warm-ups wasting valuable time?, warm-ups tend to be quite badly handled.
 This can be especially true in try-out situations where you want to get into assessment as quickly as possible.
 Warm-ups should be considered part of that process, not something which simply prepares players for it.
 I favor going right into basic ball-handling drills, especially ones with a movement element.
 Even simple pepper drills are quite useful here.

 Chances are this is something you don’t want to spend all that much time addressing.
-Generally, we can fairly quickly judge a player’s serving ability just by watching them do a couple of reps.
+Generally, we can fairly quickly judge a player’s serving ability simply by watching them do a couple of reps.
 To that end, just lining them up on either end of the court and having them serve back and forth like a pre-game warm-up may suffice.
 Doing this for a couple of minutes should allow you to give each player a watch.

 If you want to narrow things down, you can take it a step further by introducing a goal.
 For example, depending on the level of play, you could set an objective of 10 serves in a row, or some number of serves to a given zone.
 I’d suggest a time limit to keep a drill from running on too long.
 If you have the players who reach that objective step out of the drill, you’ll get a good idea of the stronger vs. weaker servers.